jbirkholz/webusbAuth/README.md

 ### Security considerations ###
 Be aware that WebUSB forwards your local USB device into the browser context whose security context is the origin (protocol, host, port) of the visited website.
 This means once you allow a USB device using the WebUSB Browser dialog, the website's scripts can run arbitrary USB commands on your local device.
 In the case of a WebUSB device that is designed to operate under these conditions it's fine.
 Classic USB devices on the other hand were not intended to be used remote as with WebUSB and (function) abstraction layers like driver, library, and application aren't present anymore.
-As a result the web application host serving the web application can use USB functions of the device, which may be flash(newFirmware) or deleteSomethingImportant().
+As a result the web application host serving the web application can use USB functions of the device, which may be flash(newFirmware) or deleteSomethingImportant() [[BadUSB](https://srlabs.de/wp-content/uploads/2014/07/SRLabs-BadUSB-BlackHat-v1.pdf)].
 In case of authentication, a website may use your (allowed) USB token as man-in-the-middle to authenticate on your behalf somewhere else.
 This can be recognized by the user, if the hardware token itself displays transaction information, and denied, if it has hardware based confirmation.

 ### Design decisions ###